 According to Cornell Feline Health Center, “most cats prefer unscented, finer-textured litter about one to two inches deep.”
-I highly recommend giving Dr. Elsey’s Cat Litter a try, which you can see here on Amazon.
+I highly recommend giving Dr. Elsey’s Cat Litter a try, No products found.
 This litter was made by a veterinarian to specifically help with house soiling and it’s truly a premium litter.

 Mixing different litters isn’t always a good idea, but if you’re looking for alternatives to clay wood pellet cat litter can be a great option since it’s not harsh on the paws, doesn’t stick or track.